Government of the 4th Dáil

-2nd Executive Council of the Irish Free State
+President of the Executive Council

 The 4th Dáil first met on 19 September 1923.
 The nomination of W. T. Cosgrave as President of the Executive Council was proposed by Richard Mulcahy and seconded by William Magennis.
 It was approved by the Dáil and Cosgrave was re-appointed by the governor-general.

 Members of the Executive Council

 The members of the Executive Council were proposed by the president and approved by the Dáil on 20 September 1923.

 Ministers not members of the Executive Council

 Extern Ministers were appointed by the Dáil on 10 October.

-Parliamentary Secretaries
+Parliamentary secretaries

-The Executive Council appointed Parliamentary Secretaries, with Daniel McCarthy continuing as Chief Whip from the beginning of the term.
+The Executive Council appointed Parliamentary secretaries, with Daniel McCarthy continuing as Chief Whip from the beginning of the term.

 Ministers and Secretaries Act 1924

 The Ministers and Secretaries Act 1924 came into effect on 2 June 1924.
 On this date, the following ministerial titles were renamed:

 Amendments to the Constitution of the Irish Free State

 The following amendments to the Constitution of the Irish Free State were proposed by the Executive Council and passed by the Oireachtas: